National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 As anticipated, we saw an aggregate net sequential decline in revenue from our three offshore production-related businesses, which include our subsea flexible pipe, large-diameter conductor pipe connections and floating production systems business units.
 However, all three operations achieved better than anticipated profitability on exceptional execution, cost savings and foreign exchange benefits.
 All three business units also booked orders well in excess of 100% book-to-bill.

 We received an order for a subsea soft yoke system for a floating storage regasification unit in Brazil, our first significant order for our Floating Production Systems business unit in 18 months.
-Our XL Systems business unit also won a multimillion dollar order for our fatigue-resistant Viper conductor casing, which is ideally suited for extreme service conductor and casing applications in deepwater operations.
+Our XL Systems business unit also won a multimillion-dollar order for our fatigue-resistant Viper conductor casing, which is ideally suited for extreme service conductor and casing applications in deepwater operations.

 Notwithstanding the quarter's strong bookings, the near-term outlook for our offshore-levered businesses remains challenged.
 While our recent offshore orders helped partially replenish depleted backlogs, many are for long lead-time items with deliveries that extend into 2018, limiting their impact on near-term revenues.
 As a result, we expect our offshore production-oriented businesses to take another step down in the third quarter.

 On land, strong activity levels and pent-up demand following two years of limited investment in capital equipment support the remaining business units within our CAP segment.
-However, the recent dip in commodity prices to below $40 level noticeably reduced customers' sense of urgency related to large capital equipment orders, creating uncertainty for the pace of future order intake.
+However, the recent dip in commodity prices to the low $40 level noticeably reduced customers' sense of urgency related to large capital equipment orders, creating uncertainty for the pace of future order intake.
 In the third quarter, we anticipate a 300 basis points to 500 basis point improvement in revenue, with margins declining between 100 basis points to 200 basis points due to less favorable mix and FX benefits that we do not expect to repeat.

-For NOV, the second quarter was about exceptional execution and realizing efficiency improvements for investments we made in our operations over the past few years.
+For NOV, the second quarter was about exceptional execution and realizing efficiency improvements from investments we've made in our operations over the past few years.
 While oil prices continue to linger under $50 per barrel, causing a wary mindset among our customers, we remain extremely encouraged by the ongoing depletion of excess equipment in all markets around the world, pent-up demand for more efficient modern equipment in international markets and the way our people have positioned this organization for the future.

-With that, we will open it up to questions.
+With that, we'll open it up to questions.

 Question-and-Answer Session